vishalraj247/VR_currency_converter/README.md

 ### Challenges Faced:
 * API Limitations: The Frankfurter API, while robust and reliable, has its own rate limits and constraints.
 Ensuring our application does not exceed these rate limits required implementing error checks and handling.
 * Environment Setup: Getting Streamlit to run consistently across different operating systems and Python versions presented a few hitches.
 Especially when dealing with different Python installations on MacOS.
-Also added a feature where if any date is selected from future it won't show any conversion information and will provide a warning.
+Also added a feature in historical rates, where you can't select today's date & any date from future.
 * Date Handling: As the API provides historical data up until September 2013, verifying the correctness of fetched historical rates and handling non-business days added an extra layer of complexity.
 * The Frankfurter API provides exchange rates that are sourced from the European Central Bank and they typically updates its rates once every working day, around 16:00 CET.
 Therefore, if today is Sunday, then the most recent available data would be from Friday, as financial institutions typically don't operate and therefore don't update rates over the weekend.
+Similarly adjusted the historical rates specially if the user is using it on latest Sunday.

 ### Future Implementations:
 * Graphical Representation: In the future, we aim to integrate graphical representations to show the fluctuation of currency rates over a span of time.
 This would give users a more visual understanding of the currency trends.